 MENZSHED New Zealand is the body which represents and supports sheds nationwide.
 We aim to:

-- Promote the concept to communities without Sheds, and support groups as they go through the establishment phase – and this includes linking new groups with nearby established Sheds.
+- Promote the concept to communities without sheds, and support groups as they go through the establishment phase – and this includes linking new groups with nearby established sheds and our team of regional representatives.

-- Encourage Sheds to act autonomously.
-We encourage Sheds to make their own decisions and rules – however we remain available to offer advice on this if asked.
+- Encourage sheds to act autonomously.
+We encourage sheds to make their own decisions and rules but we have resources to assist.

-- Operate at minimal cost to Sheds.
-The only cost incurred by Sheds is the $25.00 annual membership fee.
+- Operate at minimal cost to sheds.
+Member sheds pay a $25.00 annual fee.

 - Organise national conferences, which are currently on a two year cycle.